BPM Events¶

 A starting point of the process.
 It initiates processes by scheduling.
 You need to select a list report (which returns records for initiating processes) and specify execution scheduling (in crontab notation).

 Can be also used to start an event sub-process.
-In this case, it is scheduled to be triggered at a time defined by event paramaters.
+In this case, it is scheduled to be triggered at a time defined by event parameters.

 Can be used to start processes and event sub-processes.